glennhenry/cs-notes/docs/compilers/01-compilers-fundamentals/compilers-fundamentals.md

 The `::=` denotes "can be replaced by" or "is defined as" (i.e., the left-hand side can be replaced with expression on the right-hand side).
 The `|` denotes an "or", it signifies that the left-hand side can be replaced to any one of the alternatives on the right-hand side.

-In the `<assignment> ::= <identifier> = <expression>` rule, it simply says that for an assignment to be valid, it must consist of an identifier, followed by the symbol `=` right after it, and an expression.
+In the `<assignment> ::= <identifier> = <expression>` rule, it simply says that : for an assignment to be valid, it must consist of an identifier, followed by the `=` symbol right after it, and an expression.
 For the identifier itself to be valid, it must consist of valid character for identifier, denoted by the `<identifier>` rule.
 An expression must either be a term (which itself can be an identifier or a number) or can be another expression with the addition operator (+) and a term.

-With the expression `a = 5` or `b = 1`, the parser recognize that this conforms to the grammar rule for assignment (i.e., `a` is valid identifier and; `5` and `1` are expression which is replaced into a term and further replaced to number.).
-While `c = a + b` is an assignment, in which the expression follows the rule `<expression> ::= <expression> + <term>`.
+With the expression `a = 5` or `b = 1`, the parser recognize that this conforms to the grammar rule for assignment (i.e., `a` is valid identifier and; `5` and `1` are expression which is replaced into a term and further replaced to number).
+The `c = a + b` is an assignment, in which the right-hand side expression follows the rule `<expression> ::= <expression> + <term>`.

-After all this parsing, the language appear to be correct, therefore an abstract syntax tree (AST) will be constructed.
-For the three lines of code, it will look something like below.
+After all this parsing, the code appear to be correct, therefore an abstract syntax tree (AST) will be constructed.
+For the three lines of code, the constructed will look something like below.

 ```
    =          =